vizdata-f21/project-2-out_of_the_boxplots/proposal/proposal.md

 the location food points were spent at — accessed through their [DukeCard eAccounts login](https://dukecard.duke.edu/manage-your-dukecard) — to provide a comprehensive report on their food spending.
+Students will generate a usage report from their online DukeCard statements.
+Students will then copy and paste this personal information into an Excel template we provide, to be uploaded to the R Shiny app.
+This Excel template can be found in our data folder which looks like the following:

+‘input\_food\_points\_data.csv’:

+    ## Rows: 0
+    ## Columns: 6
+    ## $ `Date/Time`        <chr>
+    ## $ `Account Name`     <chr>
+    ## $ `Card Number`      <chr>
+    ## $ Location           <chr>
+    ## $ `Transaction Type` <chr>
+    ## $ Amount             <chr>

+We consulted Duke Dining on the best way to extract food point data and they believe our method is most efficient.

-Students will copy and paste this personal information into an Excel template we provide, to be uploaded to the R Shiny app.
-They will then be provided information about how their spending compares to Duke’s recommended spending, as well as other visualizations which communicate metrics about the times and eatery locations in which they spend the most food points.
+Students will then be provided information about how their spending compares to Duke’s recommended spending by utilizing a trendline that shows their spending rate for each week as the semester goes on, as well as other visualizations which communicate metrics about the times and eatery locations in which they spend the most food points.
 We hope that this tool can provide students with the necessary insight on how much they can spend on food and where they should or shouldn’t spend their food, while staying within the limits of their food plan.

 The first dataset we are using, `semester.csv`, offers a brief summary of each plan, which will allow us to quickly outline each plan’s